php-repos/phpkg-documentations/run-command.md

 > **Note**
 > If the given package has more than one entry point defined in its `phpkg.config.json` file,
 > then you need to pass a second argument to specify which entry point you need to run.
+> Otherwise, it uses the first entry point defined in the config file.
 > See [customization documents](https://phpkg.com/documentations/customization)

 As an example, you can run the `Chuck Norris` package that sends a request to the https://api.chucknorris.io/ and shows the